davepinch/pinchy.cc/content/topics/works/a/august-valentine-kautz/paragraphs/chapter-1-paragraph-01.md

 origin of: Fort Steilacoom
 page: 4
 paragraph: 1
+see also:
-snippet of: Nothing Worthy of Note Transpired Today (archive.org)
+  - arrival of Bennett Hill at Fort Steilacoom (historylink.org) snippet of: Nothing Worthy of Note Transpired Today (archive.org)
 type: snippet
 url: /nothing-worthy-of-note-transpired-today/1/01/